scw007/scw007.github.io/rts.md

 One problem of this simple approach is that there is latency between the player's inputs and when the results are drawn on screen.
 However, because this is an RTS, you don't really "control" your character, you make orders for your units to follow.
 Latency is not as important here as compared to a platformer or a first person shooter.

 ### Sending data
 How should the client communicate with the server and vice versa?
 You basically have to make a decision between TCP and UDP.
 TCP has a lot of overhead for a variety of reasons, such as guaranteed delivery and resending of packets.
 However, our data is time sensitive.
 Why resend gamestate that is already too old to use?
 UDP is much faster.
 However, UDP is connectionless and does not guarantee delivery of a packet.
 So even if you go for UDP, it is up to the application to implement guaranteed delivery of packets.

-!!!LINKS FOR TCP AND UDP TO CLEANUP THIS DISCUSSION!!!
+See [here](https://gafferongames.com/post/udp_vs_tcp/) for a more indepth discussion.

 Also, no matter which transport protocol you choose, using `recv` directly requires you to write your own application messaging protocol, usually by reserving the first couple bytes of data for the message payload size, and then reading that number of bytes from the socket.